World class is also possible with little water

 Pinehurst has come to appreciate this approach.
 Bob Farren’s greenkeeping team now has plenty of expertise in dealing with little water.

 Pinehurst No. 2 is still one of the best places in the world.
-In the current ranking of golf.com, the classic is listed at position 16.
+In the current golf.com ranking, the classic is listed in 21st position.
 Just first class!
-This also works with little water.
+This also works with less water.